There’s so much variety and difference between them, isn’t there?

 In just one quick trip to our lovely local park – after spending the morning at the hospital with a lego up the nose incident! – we found all these different types of autumn fruit.

-There were sweet chestnuts – the picture at the top – and horse chestnuts with their spikey shells.
+There were sweet chestnuts – see picture at top – and horse chestnuts with their spikey shells.

 Those spikes carefully protecting from squirrel just a few big nuts until fully grown.